A second-order accurate implicit difference scheme for time fractional reaction-diffusion equation with variable coefficients and time drift term: Introduction

-In this manuscript, we concern a second-order implicit difference method (IDM) for solving the initial-boundary value problem of the one-dimensional (1D) time fractional reaction-diffusion equation (TFRDE) with variable coefficients and time drift term:
+In this manuscript, a second-order IDS is concerned for solving the initial-boundary value problem of the one-dimensional (1D) time fractional reaction-diffusion equation (TFRDE) with variable coefficients and time drift term:

 where